jamesuanhoro/minorbsem/README.md

-The goal of minorbsem is to let you fit Bayesian SEMs that estimate the influence of minor factors on the covariance matrix following the approach in Uanhoro (forthcoming).
+The goal of minorbsem is to let you fit Bayesian SEMs that estimate the influence of minor factors on the covariance matrix following the approach in Uanhoro (2023).
 Briefly, all residual covariances are estimated with priors that shrink them towards zero, and the model returns the magnitude of the influence of minor factors.